 - High School Comprehensive

 1. Chorus (2 years minimum)

-Not only is ensemble singing universal across all cultures, many composers such as Purcell, Bach, Gluck, Haydn, Schubert, and Mendelssohn were accomplished child choristers.
-Through the study of choral repertoire spanning various periods and styles, students develop sight-singing skills, comfort with score reading, and music literacy.
-Students augment their musical knowledge by preparing works they would likely not encounter yet on their instrument.
-Diller-Quaile choruses first grade and older perform in the School’s ensemble concerts.
+Diller-Quaile’s choruses provide sequential study of choral literature for young voices and the fundamentals of vocal technique.
+Through the study of choral repertoire spanning various periods and styles, students develop ensemble skills, sight-singing skills, comfort with score reading, and music literacy.
+Diller-Quaile choruses for grade one and older perform in the School’s large ensemble concerts each semester.

 2. Dalcroze Eurhythmics (2 years minimum)